Training courses

 Geodynamics and Geomaterials

-Exploration and Reservoir Geology - Master in Water Sciences comprising 6 pathways:
+Exploration and Reservoir Geology - Master's Degree in Water Sciences comprising six courses:

 Water Resources